-A lung nodule is a small growth in the lung.
-Benign nodules are noncancerous and do not spread to other parts of the body.
-Malignant nodules are cancerous and can grow or spread quickly.
+A lung nodule is a small growth in the lung that can show up on a CT scan.
+Many are benign or noncancerous and do not spread to other parts of the body.
+However, some are malignant or cancerous.

 In this article, we look at the possible causes of lung nodules, their symptoms, and how doctors diagnose and treat them.

 A lung nodule does not always indicate lung cancer, and most of these nodules are noncancerous.

 Noncancerous lung nodules can have a variety of causes, including:

 - Current infections: Infectious illnesses that affect the lungs, such as tuberculosis or fungal infections, can cause inflammation.
 A cluster of cells called a granuloma may form in an inflamed area, giving the appearance of a nodule.